samadelmakchi/samadelmakchi.github.io/README.md

 - 🌱 I'm currently learning **How to build scaleable applications & DevOps**
 - 👯 I'm looking to collaborate on startups projects
 - 👨‍💻 All of my projects are available at [https://github.com/samadelmakchi/](https://github.com/samadelmakchi/)
-- 💬 Ask me about **Docker, Microservices, Software Architecture, Software Analysis, Databases, Python and Javascript**
+- 💬 Ask me about **Docker, Microservices, Software Architecture, Software Analysis, Databases, Python and Fasiapi**
 <!-- - 📫 How to reach me?
 Just mail me **(samad.elmakchi@gmail.com)**  -->

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->